Ecuador © jpereira_net

 A final word

-The fascinating local culture and delicious food combined with pretty colonial buildings, warm seas and beautiful beaches makes Ecuador an idyllic South American holiday destination.
+The fascinating local culture and delicious food combined with pretty colonial buildings, warm seas, and beautiful beaches make Ecuador an idyllic South American holiday destination.

 Become our Ecuador Travel Expert